Championship Pace of Play Policy

 Appeals for exceptional situations will be considered by the Committee only in the scoring area, after the completion of the round and prior to the return of a player’s scorecard.
 Appeals may result in one or more players not receiving a penalty.

-Timing – A group’s completion time at each checkpoint is measured when the flagstick is replaced in the hole once all players in the group have holed out.
+Timing – A group’s completion time at each checkpoint is measured when all players in the group have holed out.

 Allotted Time – The “allotted time” is the maximum time allowed for a group to complete play of the course at each checkpoint.
 The allotted time is predetermined by the Tournament Committee and may be adjusted between rounds.
 Time for ball searches, rulings, and walking or travel time between holes is included in the allotted time.